 Read: 5 Common Samsung Dryer Problems You Need To Know

-5. Failed Thermistor
+5. Defective Thermistor (Temperature Sensor)

 Earlier, you read that the moisture sensor could be the root cause of this problem.
 However, another sensor that could cause it is the thermistor, which senses temperature instead.